 Miniature Bull Terriers are eligible to compete for the Hildie Versatility Award through the Miniature Bull Terrier Club of America.
-This award judges MBTs on their versatility and awards earned throughout a variety of categories including sports, citizenship, obedience, earthdog, tracking, and more.
+This competition judges MBTs on their versatility and awards earned throughout a variety of categories including sports, citizenship, obedience, Earthdog, tracking, and more.

 Sporting Dog Training